Phala-Network/rfcs/pink-sidevm/pink-sidevm.md

 ## Side VM Initialization
 Inside the WASM contract instance, the `ink!` contract code can optionally initiate a Side VM which is a isolated environment from the main `ink!` VM and is long-living in the background.

-The Side VM can be initiated by calling the `pink_extension::init_side_vm` function at the contract instantiation time and can be initiated only once.
+The Side VM can be initiated by calling the `pink_extension::init_side_vm` function at the contract instantiation time and can be initiated at most once.

 For example: